guardian/commercial/docs/architecture/proposals/003-global-advert-event-listeners.md

 At the moment there is no supported API for determining the current lifecycle status of an advert.

 Instead, some consumers inspect CSS classes or attributes that are added to the advert's DOM element.
-For example, the top-above-nav advert receives an `top-above-nav-ad-rendered` class once it has rendered.
+For example, the top-above-nav advert receives an `top-above-nav-ad-rendered` attribute that is set to "true" once it has rendered.

 All ad slots when rendered have a class added `ad-slot--rendered` which can also be used currently to determine the rendered state.